ChickTechRDU/rpi-wordpress-screen/social-media-ticker/python-workshop.md

 # How do we know it's a list?
 We'll come back to this.

 # Check if the list is empty by using the "len" (for "length") function, which returns how many
 # elements are in a list.
+This makes sure we don't try to examine a post if there isn't one to
+# examine!
 if len(posts) == 0:
-    print("No posts found!")
+    print("No blog posts found.
+You should post something on your blog first!")
 else:
     # We can refer to the elements of a list by the index of that element using the [0] syntax,
     # where 0 is the first element in the list.
 Computers usually start counting from 0.